Loading...

 GHK-Cu vial quantities are formulated based on dosage ranges cited in published peer-reviewed research, typically 1-2mg daily for subcutaneous protocols.
 The 50mg vial supports lower-dose research designs, while the 100mg vial accommodates higher-dose or extended protocols referenced in the dermal regeneration and wound healing literature.

-Currently we ship to all 50 US states with free standard shipping.
-Express shipping (2-3 business days) is available for $9.99.
+Currently we ship to all 50 US states.
+Standard shipping is free on orders over $150 ($9.99 for orders under $150), and express shipping (1-2 business days) is available for $14.99.
 GHK-Cu ships as a stable lyophilized powder and tolerates standard shipping conditions well.
 International shipping is coming soon.

 GHK-Cu is sold strictly for in-vitro research, laboratory use, and educational purposes.
 While GHK-Cu is a naturally occurring human plasma peptide with a substantial body of published research including clinical dermatological studies, this product is not intended for human consumption or self-administration.
 Always consult applicable regulations in your jurisdiction.